What you aren’t told

 The insidious effects of compounding interest charges and resulting equity depletion, leaves most Retirees with insufficient home equity to fund their aged care accommodation bonds.

-To sell a financial product to Retirees without making clear that this hidden risk is a self-insured risk, is irresponsible and unethical.
+To sell a financial product to Retirees without this hidden and self-insured risk very clear is, in our view, irresponsible and unethical.

-The risk of being left with no retirement funding options at their most vulnerable stage of life when, being unable to remain in the home, low care is required or, worse, where high care is required following a medical episode of one or both of the Borrowers, is both very real and unacceptable.
+The risk of Retirees being left with no retirement funding options at their most vulnerable stage of life when, being unable to remain in the home, low care is required or, worse, where high care is required following a medical episode, is both very real and unacceptable.

-Given that an accommodation bond for a room in a quality aged care facility typically ranges upwards from $650,000 in major cities, ideally, a Retiree should aim to preserve a minimum of $1 million in home equity for future aged care needs.
+Given that an accommodation bond for a room in a quality aged care facility nationally is an average of $650,000 and in capital cities up to $1.3M, a Retiree should aim to preserve a minimum of $1 million in home equity for future aged care needs.

 Futureproof believes Retirees should always preserve their existing equity in the home and that reverse mortgages should never form a part of any responsible retirement plan.